 Scalars and Vectors

-Scalar quantities have only magnitude (size) but vector quantities have magnitude and direction.
-For example, the weight of an objects acts down towards the Earth's centre but its mass is just a quantity.
-Forces can push in different directions but energy has no direction associated with it.
+For example, the weight (vector) of an object acts down towards the Earth's centre, but its mass (scalar) is just a quantity - it has no direction.

 Speed is a scalar quantity and velocity is a vector quantity.

-Consider the following example.
 A toy car on a circular track takes 't' seconds to complete half a lap.
-What is its average speed and what is the magnitude of its velocity?

 speed = distance travelled/time taken

-= d/(2t)
+= πd/(2t)

 velocity magnitude = d/t

-You represent vectors with an arrow - the length of the arrow represents the magnitude of the vector and the direction it points on the page represents the direction.
+the length of the arrow represents the magnitude of the vector and

 You usually put a little arrow over the top of the letter representing a vector in your diagrams.